Parts of Medicare and Hospice Coverage

 Medicare is broken down into different parts: A, B, C, D, and Medigap.
 To qualify for the hospice-care benefit from Medicare, you need Medicare Part A, which covers hospital insurance and all other conditions.
 Medicare typically pays your hospice provider for your hospice care and there’s no deductible, but you’ll pay the remaining cost of monthly Medicare Part A or Medicare Part B premiums.

-Medicare Part A covers most medically necessary hospital, skilled nursing facility, home health, and hospice care treatments, and also provides caregivers with respite.
+Medicare Part A covers most medically necessary hospital, skilled nursing facility, home health, hospice, and respite care.
 Under Medicare Part A, you’ll need to meet specific conditions certified by a hospice doctor and regular doctor.

 - Your hospice doctor and regular doctor must certify that you are terminally ill and expected to live six months or fewer.